initgrep-com/initgrep.blog/_drafts/java/jpa/create-programmatic-queries-using-criteria-api.markdown

 _The above code example retrieves the total count of students present in the database._

+Criteria queries are an Object graph where each part of the graph represents an atomic part of the query.
+The various steps in building the object graph roughly translates to the following steps.

 * A `CriteriaBuilder` interface contains all the required methods to build Criteria Queries, Expressions, Ordering, and Predicates.
 * `CriteriaQuery` interface defines functionality required to build a top-level query.
-It contains the methods that specify the item(s) to be returned in the query result, restrict the result based on certain conditions, group results, specify an order for the result and [much more](https://docs.oracle.com/javaee/6/api/javax/persistence/criteria/CriteriaQuery.html).
+The type specified for criteria query i.e `criteriaQuery<Class<T> resultClass>` would be the type of the result returned.
+If no type is provided, the type of result would be `Object`.
+Criteria Query contains the methods that specify the item(s) to be returned in the query result, restrict the result based on certain conditions, group results, specify an order for the result and [much more](https://docs.oracle.com/javaee/6/api/javax/persistence/criteria/CriteriaQuery.html).
 * `Root` interface represents the root entities involved in the query.
 There could be multiple roots defined in the Criteria Query.
 * `Path` interface represents the path to the attribute in the `root` entity.
     `Path` interface also `extends` to `Expression` Interface which contains methods that return Predicates.
 *  `builder.count()` is an aggregate method.
 It returns an expression which would be used for `Selection` of the result.
+When aggregate methods are used as arguments in `select` method, the type of the query should match the return type of aggregate method.
 *  A `TypedQuery` instance is required to run the `CriteriaQuery`.

 The final output of the above example is below :)